henrydacosta/nqueens/README.md

 cmake --build build <b>--config Release</b>
 </pre>

-If you want to generate the internal version of the docs, with implementation details, replace
+If you want to include private members in the generated documentation, replace

 <pre>
 cmake -B build .